-Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment related activities (not reduction savings propagate up the supply chain to reduce the upstream impacts of fuel and included in Scopes 1 or 2) activities energy purchases.
+Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Fuel- and energy- related activities (not included in Scopes 1 or 2) Emissions reduction activities 4.33 Decrease This decrease is the result of our emissions reductions activities, who's emissions savings propagate up the supply chain to reduce the upstream impacts of fuel and energy purchases.
 Emissions reduction projects include building energy efficiency projects, boiler upgrades, and LED lighting upgrades at several of our sites.